abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/_index.md

 minutes_to_complete: 30

-who_is_this_for: This Learning Path introduces NGINX deployment on Microsoft Azure Cobalt 100 (Arm-based) virtual machines.
-It is intended for system administrators and developers looking to deploy and benchmark NGINX on Arm architecture with minimal adjustments from traditional x86_64 environments.
+who_is_this_for: This Learning Path introduces Nginx deployment on Microsoft Azure Cobalt 100 (Arm-based) virtual machine.
+It is intended for system administrators and developers looking to deploy and benchmark Nginx on Arm architecture with minimal adjustments from traditional x86_64 environments.

 learning_objectives:
-    - Provision an Azure Arm64 virtual machine using Azure console, with Ubuntu as the base image.
+    - Start an Azure Arm64 virtual machine using Azure console and Ubuntu as the base image.
     - Learn how to create an Azure Linux 3.0 Docker container.
-    - Deploy the NGINX web server on an Azure Linux 3.0 Arm64-based Docker container and an Azure Linux 3.0 custom-image-based Azure virtual machine.
+    - Deploy the Nginx web server on an Azure Linux 3.0 Arm64-based Docker container and an Azure Linux 3.0 custom-image-based Azure virtual machine.
-    - Perform NGINX baseline testing and benchmarking in both the containerized and virtual machine environments.
+    - Test and Benchmark Nginx in both the containerized and virtual machine environments.

 prerequisites:
     - A [Microsoft Azure](https://azure.microsoft.com/) account with access to Cobalt 100 based instances (Dpsv6).
     - A machine with [Docker](/install-guides/docker/) installed.
-    - Network settings (firewalls and security groups) should allow inbound communication on ports 22 (SSH), 80 (HTTP), and 443 (HTTPS).
+    - Network settings (firewalls and security groups) should allow inbound communication on ports 22 (SSH) and 80 (HTTP).

 author: Jason Andrews